tylerae/Data_Structures_Tutorials/Queue.md

 length = len(my_queue) - check the length of a queue if len(my_queue) == 0: - check if queue is zero

+So what is the Big O Notation?

+When using Queue and Dequeue, you are dealing with a Big O of "O(n)" However, if you decide to work with linked list, you might see a Big O of "O(1)"

 ## Example
 Lets look at an example of a queue for the resturant:
+Note: We solve the problem in line 71-77.
+See the comments to better understand the purpose.

 ```python